magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_the-training-of-the-heart.md

 ‘discipline’.
 When you discipline your heart, it becomes very dissatisfied and begins to struggle.
 It becomes restricted and oppressed.
 When the heart is prevented from doing what it wants to do, it starts wandering and struggling.
-Suffering () becomes apparent to us.
+Suffering (*dukkha*) becomes apparent to us.

-This , this suffering, is the first of the four noble truths.
+This *dukkha*, this suffering, is the first of the four noble truths.
 Most people want to get away from it.
 They don’t want to have any kind of suffering at all.
-Actually, this suffering is what brings us wisdom; it makes us contemplate .
-Happiness () tends to make us close our eyes and ears.
+Actually, this suffering is what brings us wisdom;
+it makes us contemplate *dukkha*.
+Happiness (*sukha*) tends to make us close our eyes and ears.
 It never allows us to develop patience.
 Comfort and happiness make us careless.
-Of these two defilements, is the easiest to see.
+Of these two defilements, *dukkha* is the easiest to see.
 Therefore we must bring up suffering in order to put an end to our suffering.
-We must first know what is before we can know how to practise meditation.
+We must first know what *dukkha* is before we can know how to practise meditation.

 In the beginning you have to train your heart like this.
 You may not understand what is happening or what the point of it is, but when the